sstalumniassociation/rfcs/text/0001-user-model.md

 In the case of `AlumniMember` and `EmployeeMember`, although they both contain the same properties, they need to fulfill different requirements.
 For example, `EmployeeMember` is restricted to the Associate membership type.

-Implemented code is available ata<https://github.com/sstalumniassociation/api/tree/feat/users/Api/Entities>.
+Implemented code is available at <https://github.com/sstalumniassociation/api/tree/feat/users/Api/Entities>.

 ## Drawbacks